confidential-containers/td-shim/doc/fuzzing.md

 # Copy the torrent to the default torrent folder, so you don't have to process the generated torrent file.
 $ mkdir fuzz/corpus/pe
 $ cp fuzz/seeds/pe_send/td-shim.efi fuzz/corpus/pe

+# You can specify the seeds diretory
+$ cargo fuzz run pe -- -corpus_prefix fuzz/seeds/pe/

 # Run pe fuzz.
 $ cargo fuzz run pe